Polymer/pwa-starter-kit/configuring-and-personalizing.md

   }
 </style>
 <main class="main-content">
-  <my-view1 class="page" active?="${page === 'view1'}"></my-view1>
+  <my-view1 class="page" ?active="${page === 'view1'}"></my-view1>
-  <my-view2 class="page" active?="${page === 'view2'}"></my-view2>
+  <my-view2 class="page" ?active="${page === 'view2'}"></my-view2>
   ...
 </main>
 ```

 However, just because a particular view isn't visible doesn't mean it's "inactive" -- its JavaScript can still run.
-In particular, if your application is using Redux, and the view is connected (like [`my-view2`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-view2.js#L17) for example), then it will get notified **any** time the Redux store changes, which could trigger `_render()` to be called.
+In particular, if your application is using Redux, and the view is connected (like [`my-view2`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-view2.js#L17) for example), then it will get notified **any** time the Redux store changes, which could trigger `render()` to be called.
 Most of the time this is probably not what you want -- a hidden view shouldn't be updating itself until it's actually visible on screen.
-Apart from being inefficient (you're doing work that nobody is looking at), you could run into really weird side effects: if a view's `_render()` function also updates the title of the application, for example, the title may end up being set incorrectly by one of these inactive views, just because it was the last view to set it.
+Apart from being inefficient (you're doing work that nobody is looking at), you could run into really weird side effects: if a view's `render()` function also updates the title of the application, for example, the title may end up being set incorrectly by one of these inactive views, just because it was the last view to set it.

 To get around that, the views inherit from a [`PageViewElement`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/page-view-element.js) base class, rather than `LitElement` directly.
-This base class checks whether the `active` attribute is set on the host (the same attribute we use for styling), and calls `_render()` only if it [is set](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/page-view-element.js#L15).
+This base class checks whether the `active` attribute is set on the host (the same attribute we use for styling), and calls `render()` only if it [is set](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/page-view-element.js#L15).

 If this isn't the behaviour you want, and you want hidden pages to update behind the scenes, then all you have to do is change the view's base class back to `LitElement` (i.e. changing [this line](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-view1.js#L15)).
 Just look out for those side effects!